-SuperBus is the working name adopted by a Study Group under the auspices of the Microprocessor Standards Committee of the Technical Committee on Mini and Microcomputers in the IEEE Computer Society.
-The SuperBus Study Group considered (beginning in November 1987) the need for and feasibility of a very high performance "backplane bus," to be at least an order of magnitude more powerful than the existing standard buses.
+SuperBus was the working name adopted by a Study Group under the auspices of the Microprocessor Standards Committee of the Technical Committee on Mini and Microcomputers in the IEEE Computer Society.
+The SuperBus Study Group began work in November 1987 under the leadership of Paul Sweazey of National Semiconductor.
+Its charter was to consider the need for and feasibility of a very high performance "backplane bus," to be at least an order of magnitude more powerful than the existing standard buses.

-Examination of the physical and logical constraints such a system must meet in order to be successful led to a new name, SCI (Scalable Coherent Interface), because it became clear that traditional bus structures would not be able to meet the demands of the next decade: the real goal is to interconnect many powerful processors productively, so that the total power of a system can be increased by merely adding more processors.
+A consequence of the physical and logical constraints such a system must meet in order to be successful was the new name, SCI (Scalable Coherent Interface), because it became clear that traditional bus structures would not be able to meet the demands of the next decade: the real goal is to interconnect many powerful processors productively, so that the total power of a system can be increased by merely adding more processors.

 Our examination of the needs for compute power to handle real engineering problems (e.g. aerodynamic simulation or simulation of large circuit designs) or physics problems (e.g. event reconstruction in the Superconducting SuperCollider) showed that a single bus, even at 1 GByte/sec, would be completely inadequate.
 Many buses (segmentation for parallelism) joined by selective repeaters would be necessary.
-Or, more likely, no buses at all, but rather some more general interconnection mechanism.
+Or, better yet, no buses at all, but rather some more general interconnection mechanism.